LukasBombach/LukasBombach.github.io/_posts/2015-04-06-videos-with-node-webkit.md

 </html>
 {% endhighlight %}

-So simply put, we added a `<div>` to our markup, styled it with CSS to lay it over our video and called the `togglePause()` method of the video player when the user clicks it.
-You should see a white, slightly transparent rounded rectangle overlaying the video and pause/unpause it by clicking on it.
-This way you can build any interface you want using the web-technlogy you are familiar with.
+So simply put, we added a `<div>` to our markup, styled it with CSS to lay it over our video and are calling the `togglePause()` method of the video player when the user clicks on the div.
+You should see a white, slightly transparent rounded rectangle overlaying the video and pause/unpause it by clicking on the rectangle.
+This way we can build any interface we want, not different in any way to regular web-development.

-## Shipping your application

-### OS X

-Distributing your application for OS X is quite simple.
-Just include the `WebChimera.plugin` in you `plugins` folder and everything works out-of-the-box.

-### Windows

-If you are using Windows, you had to run the WebChimera installer to make WebChimera work.
-Of course you don't want your users to install your application—and WebChimera.
-Don't worry, this can be done.
-Jaruba has set up a GitHub repository explaining how to ship your application as "standalone", including all WebChimera files that are required.
-[You can find the repository here](https://github.com/jaruba/WebChimeraPlayerNW).
-I am pretty sure this will be easier in the future.

 ## Licensing

 As mentioned in the introduction, using the techniques proposed on the nw.js wiki, enabling H.264 support will require you to release your application licensed as GPL too.
-I.e. you must make your entire source code open-source.
+I.e. you must make your entire project's source code open-source.
 Luckily, using WebChimera, you don't have to do that.
 WebChimera itself is licensed as [LGPL-2.1](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)), but since this is a standalone library, only the library needs to be public.
 Your code can stay closed using the license that you choose.

 ## Links